hossamgamal-1/Recipe-task/README.md

 If it’s your first time on this machine:

 1) Verify Flutter and Dart (Dart >= 3.7)

+Note: If your Dart SDK is >= 3.5 you can run the iOS app by editing pubspec.yaml.
+Android may not run due to breaking changes from the Groovy -> Kotlin (KTS) migration.
 ```powershell
 flutter --version
 dart --version